Photos: Nao King, Rob Alton, The Agency Photo, Stefan Csaky, Irina Sadovnik.

 Hey there, My name is Irina Sadovnik but most of my friends call me “priMa”.
 Apart from being a passionate BMX Flatland rider here are some more facts you might be interested in: I am 35 years old, mostly in a happy mood, sometimes stubborn, artificially blond, my zodiac sign is Taurus, my favorite food is vegetable curry (actually it’s pizza but I am trying to make a good impression here), I am definitely more a dog than a cat person and musically I am not very talented but that doesn’t hold me back from singing enthusiastically.

 Both of my parents are gym teachers, so being into sports from the early beginning on in my life is most probably a genetic predisposition.
 I did ballet and rhythmic sports gymnastics for a long time (that’s also were my nickname comes from) and was also into riding horses, playing tennis, volleyball (beach and indoor), did acrobatics and run two half marathons.
+Not to mention, I even hurt myself and either ended at the hospital or with ankle braces for men to help with the pain.
 I started riding Flatland in 2002, around the time when I moved to Vienna for studying genetics and microbiology.
 I was also riding a bit park in the beginning as we had some ramps and a foam pit at our old riding spot.
 But yeah, what should I say – I recognized soon that my heart belongs to flat ground.

 Meanwhile I did my PhD in medical science and work as a Postdoc in a laboratory in Vienna.
 I am senior scientist, yes already senior and mainly focus on the characterization of leukemic stem cells and the effects of age-related clonal hematopoiesis.
 Due to these time-consuming studies, I did a longer break from riding, but as Flatland was always my passion, I got back to it with a lot of motivation and try to ride as much as I can next to work.